 Comfort Layer – Here is where the TriSupport Zoned construction comes into play.
 The entire top layer is 3″ of polyfoam and broken into the following sections: head and shoulder, torso, and hip and leg.

 - Head & Shoulder Zone: The upper section of this comfort layer is made with soft, cushioning polyfoam.
 In general, polyfoam tends to respond much quicker when pressure is applied, so you won’t get that contouring and hugging quality that a material like memory foam might provide.
-You can press easily into this section, so your shoulders should sink into the mattress to experience some pressure relief.
+You can press easily into this section, so you should sink into the mattress to experience some pressure relief, helping to make the Level Sleep one of the best mattresses for shoulder pain.

 - Torso Zone: As we move down the mattress, this center zone features a firmer polyfoam to support the lumbar region.
 This firm foam is intended to keep the body on top of the bed so you won’t sink too far into it and is positioned near the middle of the spine to ensure healthy alignment.